-In the majority of cases, we are committed to work together with the families to prevent suspension or expulsion.
+In the majority of cases, we are committed to working with families to prevent suspension or expulsion.
 The following are reasons that may lead to a short-term suspension or permanent expulsion: failure to adjust after a reasonable amount of time, ongoing uncontrollable tantrums/angry and aggressive outbursts, ongoing physical or verbal abuse to staff or other children by the child.

-In order to prevent suspension or expulsion, the staff is committed to taking proactive actions including, but not limited to:
+In order to prevent suspension or expulsion, the staff is committed to taking proactive steps including, but not limited to: